ZervioUK/docs/Database/Database Overview.md

 **1. Organization Table**

-This table stores the core information about each company using Zervio ECO, identified by their `external_id` and other important attributes such as the name and SaaS_Operator_ID.
+This table stores the core information about each company using Zervio ECO, identified by their `external_id` and other important attributes such as the `name` and `saas_operator_id`.

-When referenced in other tables or databases the `externtal_id` is used a foreign key often named `tentant_id`
+When referenced in other tables or databases the `externtal_id` is used as a foreign key often named `tentant_id`

 | **Field Name**                | **Explanation**                                                        |
 | ----------------------------- | ---------------------------------------------------------------------- |